 Tina Axelrad Adds Land Use Expertise to Brownstein’s Real Estate Department

-Brownstein Hyatt Farber Schreck is pleased to announce that Tina Axelrad has joined its Real Estate Department as a land planner consultant, where she will support the firm’s entitlement strategy and navigate land use issues on special projects.
+Brownstein Hyatt Farber Schreck is pleased to announce that Tina Axelrad of Game Plan Consulting has partnered with the firm’s Real Estate Department as a part-time land planner consultant, where she will support the firm’s entitlement strategy and navigate land use issues on special projects.

 A seasoned professional with 35 years of experience in city planning and land use law, Axelrad has held key leadership positions in both the public and private sectors, including successful tenures as Denver’s zoning administrator and as a principal project manager/principal city planner for Denver’s Community Planning and Development Department for nearly two decades.